In this section

 Feedback from participants in the MHiPS pilot program in 2020 has been overwhelmingly positive.
 The Victorian Government has funded the expansion of the model to 26 Victorian primary schools in 2021, with a further 100 primary schools to be added to the program in 2022.

-For further information about the MHiPS program, please email us at
+For further information about the MHiPS program, check out the MHiPS website or email us at

 The Centre for Community Child Health is a department of The Royal Children’s Hospital and a research group of Murdoch Childrens Research Institute.